Accessibility

 Accessibility statement of the www.idescat.cat website

-The Statistical Institute of Catalonia (Idescat) has committed itself to making its website accessible in accordance with Royal Decree 1112/2018, of 7 September, on the accessibility of public sector websites and applications for mobile devices, which has transposed the Directive (EU) 2016/2102 of the European Parliament and Council.
+The Statistical Institute of Catalonia (Idescat) is committed to making its website accessible, in accordance with Royal Decree 1112/2018, of 7 September, on accessibility of public sector websites and mobile applications (hereinafter, Royal Decree 1112/2018), and with Decree 216/2023, of 5 December, on the accessibility of the websites and mobile applications of the Administration of the Generalitat de Catalunya and its public sector (hereinafter, Decree 216/2023).

 This accessibility statement applies to the website https://www.idescat.cat.